 Similar to other forms of cancer, even the staging in lung cancer determines the extent of cancer spread in the body.
-As the lung cancer is asymptomatic in its early stages, the disease is often diagnosed after its spread.
-The stages of lung cancer is as mentioned below:
+As lung cancer is asymptomatic in its early stages, the disease is often diagnosed after its spread.
+The stages of lung cancer are as mentioned below:

-- Occult stage (Hidden): This is the earliest stage of lung cancer, in which no tumour can be found, but still the cancer cells are present in sputum.
+Occult Stage (Hidden): This is the earliest stage of lung cancer, in which no tumor can be found, but still the cancer cells are present in the sputum.

-- Stage II: The cancer has affected the nearby lymph nodes and might have spread into the healthy tissues of the chest wall.
+Stage II: Cancer has affected the nearby lymph nodes and might have spread into the healthy tissues of the chest wall.

-- Stage III: The spread of cancer cells is advanced at this stage, affecting the lymph nodes and nearby structures or organs such as esophagus, trachea and the heart.
+Stage III: The spread of cancer cells is advanced at this stage, affecting the lymph nodes and nearby structures or organs such as the esophagus, trachea, and heart.

-- Stage IV: It is the most advanced stage of lung cancer, in which the cancer has spread beyond the lungs to distant organs of the body.
+Stage IV: It is the most advanced stage of lung cancer, in which cancer has spread beyond the lungs to distant organs of the body.